NickLeon92/hackernews-search/README.md

 # Getting Started with Create React App

+A Node JS application

 News for Hackers.
 Search for something tech related to pull up articles!

 Track your search history as well on the history tab.

 No database functionality yet.

+To run locally, clone the repo, and then run "npm i."
+Then run "npm start" to open the app in localhost.